 Wareham is full of unique independent shops, so it’s a great place to visit if you fancy picking up some local goods.
 There are art galleries, boutiques, and farm shops to explore – as well as the markets mentioned above.

 I’ve listed a few of the town’s independent shops below, but there are plenty more to discover.
-Wareham is also a Fairtrade Town, so many local shops stock Fairtrade goods and support the annual Fairtrade Fortnight (usually February/March).
+Wareham is also a Fairtrade Town, so many local shops stock Fairtrade goods and support the annual Fairtrade Fortnight (21 February to 6 March 2022).

 - Purbeck Artisan Yard, arts, crafts, and vintage goods